50 Ways to Collect on Your Slip and Fall Case

-- Provide information you have concerning building code violations.
+- Provide the information you have concerning building code violations.

 - Don’t be afraid to pursue a case if you were partially at fault for your slip and fall accident.

-- Make your attorney aware of any inspections to the premises where you fell.
+- Make your attorney aware of any inspections of the premises where you fell.